openbmc/docs/designs/power-recovery.md

 The phosphor-state-manager chassis software will not log a blackout error if it sees the `PinholeReset` reason (or any other reason that indicates a user initiated a reset of the system).

+### Blackout

+A new systemd target, "obmc-chassis-blackout@i.target" should be added to allo system maintainers to call services in this condition.
+This new target will be called when the BMC detects a blackout.
+The target will allow for system owners to add their own specific services to this new target. chassis_state_manager to respond properly when a blackout occurs.

 ### Brownout
 The existing `xyz.openbmc_project.State.Chassis` interface will be enhanced to